Andorfim/Andorfim/README.md

 My work at laboratory:

-Development of photonic integrated circuits for quantum encryption systems
+Development of photonic integrated circuits for quantum encryption systems using AI

 My hard-skills: